New episode of frontier-themed TV series depicts life of St. Louisan William Sublette

 Sublette’s farm, Sulphur Springs, consisted of several hundred acres and is located where the Hill neighborhood is today.
 He's buried in Bellefontaine Cemetery.

-The episode is called “William Sublette: King of the Fur Trade.”
+The episode is titled “William Sublette: King of the Fur Trade.”
 To find out how to watch, visit insp.com.